KatttZ/react05052025/lecture_notes/Week3/day11UI/README.md

 </Card>
 ```

-everything inside <Card>...</Card> gets passed as props.children and rendered inside the card
+everything inside Card gets passed as props.children and rendered inside the card
 This is useful for layout components, modals, wrappers, etc

 ## Rendering
-In React, rendering means deciding what to show on the screen based on data (like state or props).
+Rendering means deciding what to show on the screen based on data (like state or props).
 React updates the UI automatically when that data changes

-- conditional rendering
+- conditional rendering:

 you can show or hide elements based on conditions using JavaScript logic like if, ?: , or &&

 ```jsx